 Balsamic Watermelon Chicken Salad

-Seven ingredients and a half-hour of free time are all you need to whip up this refreshingly sweet and crunchy salad.
-We love that it's built on a bed of spinach, a noted muscle builder that's a rich source of fatigue-crushing iron, plant-based omega-3s, and folate, a nutrient that helps reduce the risk of heart disease and osteoporosis.
-It's also one of the 10 salad greens healthier than kale.
+Seven ingredients and about 30 minutes are all you need to whip up this refreshingly sweet and crunchy salad.
+We love that it's built on a bed of spinach—a muscle-builder that's a rich source of fatigue-crushing iron, plant-based omega-3s, and folate, a nutrient that helps reduce the risk of heart disease and osteoporosis.

 Get the recipe from Pinch of Yum.